 Describe achievements that the deceased individual was most proud of.

 Again, take special care to ensure that the obituary captures what the individual lived for.
-If you are making plans for your own obituary, make sure you let your loved ones know what you would like to have included.
+If you are making plans for your own obituary, be sure you let your loved ones know what you would like to have included.
 Or, if it’s really important to you, write it yourself.
+I have read obituaries that were written by the deceased that are actually funny, reflecting their true sense of humor.
+One was actually titled, “I did it my way”.

 Check the cost of a platform before committing to it.

 Some platforms are free, but most are not.
 Additionally, some platforms charge based on the number of words.
-Check with anywhere you are considering posting the obituary to ensure that the price is right.
+Check with different forums to ensure that the price is right.
+The US Will Registry offers death notices and obituaries at no fee.